Explore Related Nurse Specialties

 Depending on the state, you may need to establish a practice agreement with a licensed physician, although 21 states and the District of Columbia allow nurse practitioners to practice independent of physician oversight.

 You must maintain your national certification and state APRN license by fulfilling a certain number of clinical practice hours and/or continuing education hours every five years or so.
 These requirements vary by state.

-How Much Can I Make as a Family Nurse Practitioner?
+How Much Can I Earn as a Family Nurse Practitioner?

-While the U.S. Bureau of Labor Statistics does not cite average salaries specifically for family nurse practitioners, it does offer salary information for nurse practitioners.
-According to the BLS, the mean (average) annual wage for a nurse practitioner is $111,840, or $53.77 per hour.
-Moreover, the projected 10-year job growth through 2029 is 52%—much faster than other occupations.
+While the U.S. Bureau of Labor Statistics does not cite median salaries specifically for family nurse practitioners, it does offer salary information for nurse practitioners.
+Here are NP salaries by state:

-As the number of primary care physicians decreases but the need for primary care increases (thanks to an aging population, a prevalence of chronic illnesses, and the requirements of the Affordable Care Act), the demand for family nurse practitioners will continue to grow, particularly in rural and underserved communities.
+As the number of primary care physicians decreases but the need for primary care increases (thanks to an aging population and the prevalence of chronic illnesses), the demand for family nurse practitioners will continue to grow, particularly in rural and underserved communities.

-Where you work also can be a factor in your salary.
-Here are some BLS examples of average salaries for nurse practitioners by workplace:
+Where you work also can be a factor in your salary, says the BLS.
+Here are some examples of 2021 median annual salaries for nurse practitioners by workplace:

 How Do Other Nursing Jobs Compare?